Clouds (2020 film): Filming

 Principal photography began on October 19, 2019.
 Most of it was filmed in Baie-D'Urfé, Quebec, Canada and in Sainte-Anne-de-Bellevue, Quebec, Canada.
 Part of it was filmed at Heritage Regional High School and neighbouring school École secondaire André-Laurendeau.
 Filming wrapped on November 27, 2019.

 Music

 Release

 On May 14, 2020, it was announced Disney+ had taken over distribution rights to the film from Warner Bros., in light of the impact of the COVID-19 pandemic on the film industry.
 Clouds was released on October 16, 2020.
-A making-of documentary series entitled Beyond the Clouds was released from December 4, 2020 to January 29, 2021.
+A making-of documentary series entitled Beyond the Clouds was released from December 4, 2020, to January 29, 2021.
+The film was removed from Disney+ on May 26, 2023.

 Reception

 Audience viewership

 According to ScreenEngine/ASI, Clouds was the 28th-most-watched straight-to-streaming title of 2020, as of November 2020.